Filter Cookbook

 curl -X POST https://app.thogits.com/api/thogits/search \ -H "Content-Type: application/json" \ -b cookies.txt -c cookies.txt \ -d '{"filter": {"Task.priority": 1}}'When you provide a bare value (not wrapped in an operator object), it is treated as an equality check.
 This is shorthand for {"Task.priority": {"eq": 1}}.

-4. Select variant match
+4. Select variant equality

 Filter:

-{"Task.status": {"match": "In Progress"}}curl:
+{"Task.status": {"eq": "In Progress"}}curl:

-curl -X POST https://app.thogits.com/api/thogits/search \ -H "Content-Type: application/json" \ -b cookies.txt -c cookies.txt \ -d '{"filter": {"Task.status": {"match": "In Progress"}}}'The match operator checks which variant is selected.
-It matches the variant name exactly.
+curl -X POST https://app.thogits.com/api/thogits/search \ -H "Content-Type: application/json" \ -b cookies.txt -c cookies.txt \ -d '{"filter": {"Task.status": {"eq": "In Progress"}}}'The eq operator on a Select field matches the variant name exactly.
+You can also use bare string shorthand: {"Task.status": "In Progress"}.

 5. Date range